Life: Cells

+Multicellular structure

 Multicellular organisms may have first evolved through the formation of colonies of identical cells.
 These cells can form group organisms through cell adhesion.
 The individual members of a colony are capable of surviving on their own, whereas the members of a true multi-cellular organism have developed specialisations, making them dependent on the remainder of the organism for survival.
 Such organisms are formed clonally or from a single germ cell that is capable of forming the various specialised cells that form the adult organism.
 This specialisation allows multicellular organisms to exploit resources more efficiently than single cells.
-In January 2016, scientists reported that, about 800 million years ago, a minor genetic change in a single molecule, called GK-PID, may have allowed organisms to go from a single cell organism to one of many cells.
+About 800 million years ago, a minor genetic change in a single molecule, the enzyme GK-PID, may have allowed organisms to go from a single cell organism to one of many cells.

 Cells have evolved methods to perceive and respond to their microenvironment, thereby enhancing their adaptability.
-Cell signalling coordinates cellular activities, and hence governs the basic functions of multicellular organisms.
+Cell signaling coordinates cellular activities, and hence governs the basic functions of multicellular organisms.
 Signaling between cells can occur through direct cell contact using juxtacrine signalling, or indirectly through the exchange of agents as in the endocrine system.
 In more complex organisms, coordination of activities can occur through a dedicated nervous system.

-Extraterrestrial
+In the universe

-Though life is confirmed only on Earth, many think that extraterrestrial life is not only plausible, but probable or inevitable.
+Though life is confirmed only on Earth, many think that extraterrestrial life is not only plausible, but probable or inevitable, possibly resulting in a biophysical cosmology instead of a mere physical cosmology.
 Other planets and moons in the Solar System and other planetary systems are being examined for evidence of having once supported simple life, and projects such as SETI are trying to detect radio transmissions from possible alien civilisations.
 Other locations within the Solar System that may host microbial life include the subsurface of Mars, the upper atmosphere of Venus, and subsurface oceans on some of the moons of the giant planets.